wa1tnr/keyboard_enable_sh/lenovo.d/doco.md

 to require learning what they are set to, currently, for these scripts to succeed.

-xinput, post-processed with grep and cut, seemed to be reliable enough to work with, so that's the current development level used (locally, as a one-off solution) for this technique.
+xinput, post-processed with egrep, sed and cut, seemed to be reliable enough to work with, so that's the current development level used (locally, as a one-off solution) for this technique.